In this piece

 Can Google Drive be used for CMMC Level 2?

 Getting commercial Google Drive to meet CMMC Level 2 is possible in theory but expensive and fragile in practice.
 The contractor would need to start with Google Workspace Government and then integrate separate tools for data loss prevention, FIPS-validated encryption with customer-managed keys, and full audit logging.
-The result is a stitched-together system that is difficult to manage and harder to defend during a C3PAO assessment.
+What you end up with is a patchwork that is hard to manage and harder to stand behind during a C3PAO assessment.

 The core architectural issues remain.
 Proving ITAR compliance in Google’s global ecosystem is nearly impossible.
 Meeting the DFARS 72-hour incident reporting requirement with commercial support is a gamble.
 For most contractors, the time and cost are not worth the compliance risk.